Top 10 Funny facts about Paris © French Moments

 The grotto at the Source of the Seine © Thesupermat – licence [CC BY-SA 3.0] from Wikimedia Commons

-The commune of Source-Seine in the département of Côte d’Or is located 231 km away from Paris.
-There lies the remains of a Gallo-Roman temple dedicated to the goddess Sequana who gave its name to the Seine.
+The commune of Source-Seine in the département of Côte d’Or is 231 km from Paris.
+The remains of a Gallo-Roman temple are dedicated to the goddess Sequana, who gave the Seine its name.

 9. Let’s stroll to the morgue!

-Jean XXII Square offers a spectacular vista on the flying buttresses of Notre-Dame (although the park is closed at the moment following the great fire of Notre-Dame on the 15th April 2019)
+Jean XXII Square offers a spectacular vista on the flying buttresses of Notre Dame (although the park is closed at the moment following the great fire of Notre Dame on the 15th of April 2019)

 Tne morgue behind Notre-Dame in 1881